bigsas777/FitTag/README.md

 ## 🚧 Status

 FitTag is currently under development.
 More features and improvements will be added soon, including:
-- Model integration for real-time activity recognition
+- ML Model integration for real-time activity recognition
-- Optimize database queries for better performance and scalability